 Highlights of the free weekly activity programme

-From early July until early September, children and teenagers can enjoy a wide range of activities from Monday to Friday as part of the free weekly activity programme on offer in the region.
+From early July until early September children and teenagers can enjoy lots of great activities from Monday to Friday.